Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

-\begin{rem} Let $L\in\cL^1$ and let $\tau$ be a loop in $L$ which generates its fundamental group; let $\tau^\ast$ be the trace of that loop.
-We can assume without loss of generality that $\tau^\ast$ does not meet $\partial L$.
-Since the fundamental group is cyclic it follows that $L\setminus \tau^\ast$ has two connected components.
-The foliation $\FF^\star$ was constructed by a suspension of orientation preserving diffeomorphisms over an oriented manifold plus Dehn fillings, it follows that we can endow each leaf with a canonical orientation induced from that of the base manifold.
-Relative to this orientation, assume that $\tau$ is oriented counterclockwise; therefore one of the connected components of $L\setminus\tau^\ast$ can be set as the {\em outer} one and the other as the {\em inner} one; here, ``outer'' means that the orientation of $\tau$ agrees with the orientation induced by that component.
-The family of the outer boundary components of $L$ will be denoted by $C^+_L$ and the inner ones by $C^-_L$.
+Let $L\in\cL^1_\star$ and let $\tau$ be a loop in $L$ which generates its fundamental group; let $\bm{\tau}$ be the trace of that loop.
+We can assume without loss of generality that $\bm{\tau}$ does not meet $\partial L$.
+Observe that $L\setminus \bm{\tau}$ has two noncompact connected components.
+Let us endow each leaf of a projective block $\FF^\star$ with a canonical orientation induced from that of the base orbifold.
+Relative to this orientation, each connected component of $L\setminus\bm{\tau}$ induces an orientation in $\bm\tau$.

-Since $\tau$ does not meet the boundary, it follows that any boundary component of $L$ lies completely in $C^+_L$ or $C^-_L$.
-A main observation here is that each boundary component of $L$ lies in $C^+_L$ or $C^-_L$ with independence in the choice of $\tau$ (since any other choice has a trace $\Z_2$-homologous with $\tau^\ast$).
-This allows to classify each boundary component of $L\in\cL^1$ as outer or inner. \end{rem}